 Organise Any Tradespeople Well In Advance

-At times during the course of your kitchen renovation, you’ll need to call in qualified and licensed tradespeople to accomplish some of the tasks that you can’t do yourself.
+At times during your kitchen renovation, you’ll need to call in qualified and licensed tradespeople to accomplish some of the tasks you can’t do yourself.
 These trades could include a carpenter, a tiler, an electrician and a plumber.

 So that your project doesn’t stall, it’s important to line up these tradespeople in advance, so they will be available when you need them to be.

 It might be wise to have some other options as a backup in case your regular tradie can’t make it for some reason.

 Unless you’re a fully licensed and qualified professional in either the electrical or plumbing trade, you cannot, by law, attempt plumbing or electrical work yourself.